TimeBandit/my-astro-blog/content/blog/20250316-cognitor-with-astro.md

 ![Illustration](/images/cognito-in-astro.png)

-Generally speaking, rather than creating your own authentication system it better to use a third party system.
+Generally speaking, rather than creating your own authentication system it is better to use a third party system.
 That way at least you know you are using something created by people whose sole focus is secure authentication.
 It saves you to work on the actual goals of your business.

 One such service you can use is [AWS Cognito](https://aws.amazon.com/cognito/).
-This over will give you an overview on how integrate this into you app.

 As a quick overview, here is how Cognito could work with your site.